Intensionality, Intensional Recursion, and the G\"odel-L\"ob axiom: Introduction

 \subsection{Intensionality and Programs-as-data}

 To begin, we want to discuss our notion of \emph{programs-as-data}.
 We mean it in a way that is considerably stronger than the higher-order functional programming with which we are already familiar, i.e. `functions as first-class citizens.'
 In addition to that, our notion hints at a kind of \emph{homoiconicity}, similar to the one present in the \textsc{Lisp} family of languages.
 It refers to the ability given to a programmer to \emph{quote} code, and carry it around as a datum; see \cite{Bawden1999} for an instance of that in \textsc{Lisp}.
-This ability can be used for \emph{metaprogramming}, which is the activity of writing programs that write other programs; indeed, this is what \textsc{Lisp} macros excel at \cite{Graham1993}, and this is what the metaprogramming community has been studying for a long time: see \cite{Taha2000, Tsukada2010}.
+This ability can be used for \emph{metaprogramming}, which is the activity of writing programs that write other programs.
+Indeed, this is what \textsc{Lisp} macros excel at \cite{Graham1993}, and what the \emph{metaprogramming community} has been studying for a long time; see e.g. \cite{Taha2000,Tsukada2010}.
+Considering programs as data---but in an untyped manner---was also the central idea in the work of the \emph{partial evaluation community}: see \cite{Jones1993,Jones1996,Jones1997}.

-But we want go even further.
-In \textsc{Lisp} a program is abel to process code by treating it as mere symbols, thereby disregarding its function and behaviour.
+But we would like to go even further.
+In \textsc{Lisp}, a program is able to process code by treating it as mere symbols, thereby disregarding its function and behaviour.
 This is what we call \emph{intensionality}: an operation is \emph{intensional} if it is \emph{finer than equality}.
-Hence, it amounts to a kind of \emph{non-functional behaviour}.
+This amounts to a kind of \emph{non-functional computation}.
+That this may be done type-theoretically was suspected by Davies and Pfenning \cite{Davies2001,Davies2001a}, who introduced modal types to programming language theory.
+A system based on nominal techniques that fleshed out those ideas was presented by Nanevski \cite{Nanevski2002}.
+The notions of intensional and extensional equality implicit in this system were studied using logical relations by Pfenning and Nanevski \cite{Nanevski2005}.
+However, none of these papers studied whether the induced equational systems are consistent.
+We show that, no matter the intensional mechanism at use, modalities enable consistent intensional programming.

-To our knowledge, this paper presents the first sound, type-safe attempt at intensional programming.
+To our knowledge, this paper presents the first consistency proof for intensional programming.